gveraa/pililo-trader-mock-server/README.md

 # Pililo Trader Mock Server

 A configuration-driven mock server that supports both WebSocket and REST API mocking.
-It merges multiple JSON configurations into a single server running on port 8080 for testing trading platforms, real-time data feeds, and API endpoints.
+It runs a single server on port 8080 that merges WebSocket configurations while loading API configurations individually for testing trading platforms, real-time data feeds, and API endpoints.

 ## Table of Contents